 • Navigating recovery systems – for families and for transitional age youth

-• Building recovery capital for native youth
+• Building recovery capital

 Recognizing that not all youth substance use submission topics fit neatly into one of these tracks, other presentation topics welcomed at the conference are included below.
 When deciding which track to submit, please classify your proposal as you see fit.
 Some of these topics include, but are not limited to, the following: